 The Queen Charlotte/Haida Gwaii Hospital Replacement project was officially announced by the Province of B.C. on April 12, 2012 in the Village of Queen Charlotte.
 This project is an important investment for families and future generations in the Village of Queen Charlotte and the surrounding communities in the delivery of quality, sustainable health care services.

-Construction of the new facility is expected to began in the summer of 2013, and it is expected 189 direct jobs will be created during construction.
+Construction of the new facility began in the summer of 2013, and about 190 direct jobs were created during construction.
 The hospital is expected to open during fall 2016.

-The new hospital will be built to Leadership in Energy and Environmental Design (LEED) Gold certification and maximize the use of wood where feasible in keeping with the Province’s Wood First Act.
+The new hospital follows Leadership in Energy and Environmental Design (LEED) Gold certification, and maximizes the use of wood where feasible in keeping with the Province’s Wood First Act.

 This project will provide new and expanded patient care services for the region and will support Northern Health in meeting demand projections for health care services.
-The existing Queen Charlotte General Hospital was built in 1950 and it is too costly to refurbish this building.
+The existing Queen Charlotte General Hospital was built in 1950; it is too costly to refurbish this building.

 For more information regarding the Queen Charlotte/Haida Gwaii General Hospital replacement project, please contact:

 Members of the media looking for more information, please call our media line: (250) 961-7724